 #3 Use minimal and similar pairs when making the distinction between two sounds is the issue.

 Minimal and similar pairs aren’t just for drilling students on sound production.
 They are also helpful in showing WHY making the distinction between sounds is important.
 A “liver” certainly isn’t a “river,” and “light” has nothing to do with “write.”
 By practicing with pairs, students are constantly moving their tongue from the R position to the L. This actually helps exercise the tongue and makes holding the tongue in those positions more natural-feeling.
 If your language dictates that words don’t begin with the “R” sound, saying anything that begins with an R will feel unnatural, and that can make it harder to remember to do it.

 #4 Teach pronunciation-related vocabulary.

 How ridiculous do you end up feeling (and perhaps looking) when you try to explain tongue positions when the tongue is entirely inside the mouth and not seen when making a sound?
-Telling students how to hold their tongue without using relevant vocabulary just complicates everything.
+Telling students how to hold their tongue without using relevant vocabulary complicates everything.
 It’s like trying to teach the difference between active and passive voice without saying subject, object, verb, participle, verb 3, phrase, etc. If your students know front, back, hard palate, soft palate, tip, base, and curl, for example, they will have an easier time understanding your instructions for where to put their tongue.
-Unless you are doing an actual pronunciation class, you (and they) may not need to know the difference between the velar and the uluvar, but you could always introduce more specific terminology as it becomes necessary.
+Unless you are doing an actual pronunciation class, you (and they) may not need to know the difference between the velar and the uluvar.
+Still, you could always introduce more specific terminology as it becomes necessary.

 One More Quick Tip for R/L Pronunciation